 The school's enrollment declined during the First World War, and as a result the school was closed, and the buildings were loaned to the federal government for use as a military convalescent hospital in 1917.
 This loan was free of charge as part of patriotic gift to the war effort by the Quakers.
-In 1920, the facility was returned to its Board of Governors, and the facility was expanded and restored, reopening as a boys' only boarding school in 1927.
+In 1920, the facility was returned to its Board of Governors, and the facility was expanded and restored, reopening as a boys' only boarding school in 1927 with its own corporation.
 Upon this reopening, the headmaster of the time, Joseph McCulley, who would go on to serve as headmaster until 1947, greatly increased the school's reputation as an exemplary boys' boarding school in Canada.
-Pickering College continues to operate as a coeducational private facility administered by the Society of Friends.
-The 'Roger House' has been associated with Pickering College as an educational institution in Newmarket for over 100 years.